 “What was your fear in that moment?”

 Creating a space for regular emotional expression is key to decreasing your teen’s angry outbursts.
-Here’s a tool I share with parents in my programs.

 Use The Feeling Wheel during dinner time to help teens build an emotional vocabulary and create safety to share.
 Put The Feeling Wheel on the table and ask each person to identify and share one feeling they had that day.
 They can share a brief story about what was happening when they had that feeling but don’t force or expect that step, just model it.